 - You need to insert some support to your tomato plants when they are 2 to 3 inches tall

 - For determinate tomato varieties use Tomato cage or stakes.

 - For indeterminate types use string trellis, tall stake, or sturdy cage.

 - Wrapping a nylon net over the plants can protect the plants from insects and pests.

 Best Place for Growing Tomatoes In Containers

-- Place your container in balconies, terrace gardens or window shelves where there will be good air and light.
+- Place your container in balconies, terrace gardens, or window shelves where there will be good air and light.

 - If you are maintaining a small container garden, don’t place a group of containers together.
-It spread diseases or insects from one plant to plant and can have light and air problem for the roots when containers are very close.
+It spread diseases or insects from one plant to plant and can have light and air problems for the roots when containers are very close.

 - Maintain the distance between the containers.